 Travelers who do not see a TSA PreCheck designation on their boarding pass may ask an airline agent to reenter their information.
 This generally resolves the issue, and an agent may then print a new boarding pass with the required TSA PreCheck information.

 The TSA PreCheck program is accessible at nearly 200 domestic airports and 73 airlines.
-Despite the fact that numerous airports and airlines participate in TSA PreCheck, PreCheck is not accessible at all locations.
+Even though numerous airports and airlines participate in TSA PreCheck, PreCheck is not accessible at all locations.

 How to get a TSA PreCheck